Constant Weighted Maximin Share Approximations for Chores: Missing Proofs in Section

 Nevertheless, although we can obtain an allocation in polynomial time from the above program, specifying the program itself proves difficult, because we need to know the WMMS value of each agent, which is intractable.

-Finding the WMMS value for an agent $i$ is equivalent to computing the minimal timespan on related machines in a job scheduling problem.
+Finding the WMMS value for an agent $i$ is equivalent to computing the {minimum makespan} on related machines in a job scheduling problem.
 Each item $e\in \cM$ can be viewed as a job with workload $v_i(e)$, and each agent with weight $w$ can be viewed as a machine with speed $w$.
 The total workload of a machine is the sum of the workload of jobs assigned to this machine, divided by its speed.
-The goal of this job scheduling problem is to assign all jobs to machines while minimizing the total workload of the busiest machine (the makespan).
-If we use $A$ to denote a job assignment ($A_j$ to denote the set of jobs assigned to machine $j$) and use $\bA$ to denote the set of all possible job assignments, finding the schedule with the minimal makespan is to find $ \min_{A \in \bA} \max_{j\in[n]} v_i(A_j)$, which happens to be $\WMMS_i$.
-This scheduling problem is known to be NP-Complete.
+The goal of this job scheduling problem is to assign all jobs to machines while minimizing the {maximum workload} of any machine (the makespan).
+If we use $A$ to denote a job assignment ($A_j$ to denote the set of jobs assigned to machine $j$) and use $\bA$ to denote the set of all possible job assignments, {finding a schedule with minimum makespan amounts to computing} $ \min_{A \in \bA} \max_{j\in[n]} v_i(A_j)$, which happens to be $\WMMS_i$.
+This scheduling problem is known to be {NP-complete}.

 Fortunately, this problem possesses a polynomial-time approximation scheme (PTAS) \cite{hochbaum1988polynomial}.
-Specifically, for an arbitrarily small $\epsilon >0$, one can find, in polynomial time, an $(1+\epsilon)$-approximation of the minimal makespan, which equals an $(1+\epsilon)$-approximation of $\WMMS_i$.
+Specifically, for an arbitrarily small $\epsilon >0$, one can find, in polynomial time, an $(1+\epsilon)$-approximation of the {minimum} makespan, which equals an $(1+\epsilon)$-approximation of $\WMMS_i$.
 Consequently, given a fixed parameter $\epsilon$, one can specify and solve the following linear program in polynomial time:

-Therefore, by rounding the solution of this program, we can find a $(2\alpha+\epsilon)$-WMMS allocation for any instance in polynomial time.
+Therefore, by rounding the solution of this program, we can find a $(2\alpha+\epsilon)$-WMMS allocation for any instance in polynomial time. \end{proof}